-NOTE: The settings on this tab do not affect the lists of plan files that are displayed in process management dialogs (or legacy workflow dialogs).
-Process management columns can be customized on the separate Process Columns sub-tab.
+NOTE: The settings on this tab do not affect the lists of plan files that are displayed in dialogs for plan file processes.
+Process columns can be customized on the separate Process Columns sub-tab.

 Defining the display columns

 You can configure the columns to display in lists of plan files by default, as well as certain attributes about those columns.
 You can specify which columns are searchable, define alternate header text, and define the column width.